qbzzt/etherdocs/why.md

 ## Ethereum

 Ethereum takes the blockchain concept a level further by allowing whole contracts to be written in a computer language and executed in a manner that anybody can verify on a blockchain.
-This means they are deterministic, and it is possible to know in advance what a contract will enforce given a set of inputs.
+This means they are public and deterministed.
+Anybody can read the contract's current state and check what it will enforce in the future given various inputs.